Abdul-AA/Drug-Sentiment-Analysis/README.md

    - Removed multiple white spaces and line breaks.
    - Tokenized the text into individual words using NLTK’s `word_tokenize`.
    - Removed non-alphabetic tokens.
-   - Used NLTK's stopword list and added custom stopwords.
+   - Used NLTK's stopword list and added custom stopwords, which are corpus specific.
+For example, words like birth control, drug etc were removed as they do not carry any valuable information to this use case.
    - Removed stopwords from the tokenized text.
-   - Created bigrams and trigrams using Gensim's `Phrases` and `Phraser`.
+   - Created bigrams and trigrams using Gensim's `Phrases` and `Phraser` to capture more range of tokens.
-   - Lemmatized the text using SpaCy, retaining only nouns, adjectives, verbs, and adverbs.
+   - Lemmatized the text using SpaCy
-   - Applied the preprocessing pipeline to the DataFrame's `review` column.
+   - Applied the preprocessing pipeline to the reviews
    - Created a dictionary (`id2word`) and filtered extremes to remove words appearing in fewer than 50 documents or more than 50% of the documents.
    - Created a corpus representing each document as a list of tuples with word IDs and their frequencies.

 2. **Topic Selection**:
    - Selected the number of topics based on coherence and perplexity scores.
-   - Chose three topics due to their high coherence score of 0.46, despite high perplexity, based on manual review of representative documents.
+   - Chose 3 topics because this choice resulted in the highest coherence score of 0.46 as shown below.
+Despite the relatively high perplexity of the 3 topics, a manual review of representative documents of each topic reinforced the decision to go with 3 topics.

   ![Coherence Score Plot](Images/Cs.png)

 ## Topics Inferred from the Reviews
+The following are the themes inferred from the three topics and the recurring words in the documents that make up the topics:

-- **Topic 1: "Weight Gain and Side Effects"** - Reviews often mentioned terms like weight and gain, focusing on the impact of the drug on weight and other side effects.
+- **Topic 0: "Weight Gain and Side Effects"** - Reviews often mentioned words like weight and gain, focusing on the impact of the drug on weight and other general side effects.
-- **Topic 2: "Bleeding and Cycle Issues"** - Reviews discussed terms such as bleeding and cramps, relating to the drug's effect on bleeding and menstrual cycle issues.
+- **Topic 1: "Bleeding and Cycle Issues"** - Reviews discussed words such as bleeding and cramps, relating to the drug's effect on bleeding and menstrual cycle issues.
-- **Topic 3: "Pain and Insertion Issues"** - Reviews highlighted pain and discomfort, particularly related to drug ingestion or the insertion of devices.
+- **Topic 2: "Pain and Insertion Issues"** - Reviews highlighted pain and discomfort, particularly related to insertion of birth control devices.

 ## Threats to Validity and Next Steps